polymerdao/developer-hub/docs/background/interop.md

 <!-- TODO: add link to transport commitment section -->

 Currently, transport commitments produced by one interoperability protocol are not understood by another, requiring translation layers between protocols.
-This is anti-competitive and promotes vendor lock in at the protocol level.
+This is anti-competitive and promotes vendor lock-in at the protocol level.

 :::tip Developer first